softdev629/chatbot-memo-frontend/README.md

 ## About The App

-Chatbot Memo - Frontend is a chatbot which helps users understand crypto with its custom knowledge
+Chatbot Memo - Frontend is a Chatbot UI with pdf upload component for submitting training knowledge data to backend

 ## Screenshots